 Overall, he had 659 hits (65 homers) in 465 games in the Hoofdklasse with a .379 average.
 As a pitcher, he was 76-36 with 878 strikeouts.
 He had played in five Amateur World Series and six European Championships.
 His 131 games for the Dutch national team were a record until broken by Marcel Joost.

 After his playing career ended, Charles became a coach.
 He was named the Dutch Coach of the Year in 1991 with Neptunus; in 1993, he split the award with Jan-Dick Leurs.
 The team won the 1991 Holland Series and 1993 Holland Series.
 From 1989-1991, he was unofficially the pitching coach for the national team.
-He was also a coach with the Netherlands in the 2000 Olympics.
+He was also a coach with the Netherlands in the 1990 Baseball World Cup and 2000 Olympics.
 In addition to coaching with Neptunus, he coached for the Amsterdam Pirates (1995-1997).

 In 1997, Charles followed his uncle and father into the Dutch Baseball Hall of Fame.